Luo-yu98/xiaoyuLuo.github.io/_pages/about.md

 Recent News
 ======
-[07/2025] Two co-author papers were accepted by IEEE CDC.
+[Jul 15, 2025] Two co-author papers were accepted by IEEE CDC.
 Congrats Lu and Du! <br>
-[05/2025] My co-author paper titled ''Securing Cyber-Physical Systems under Periodic Detection: Optimal Stealthy Linear Attack and Countermeasure'' has been accepted by IEEE TCNS.
+[May 21, 2025] My co-author paper titled ''Securing Cyber-Physical Systems under Periodic Detection: Optimal Stealthy Linear Attack and Countermeasure'' has been accepted by IEEE TCNS.
 Congrats Qi！<br>
-[11/2024] My paper titled ''Heuristic Learning for Co-Design Scheme of Optimal Sequential Attack'' has been accepted by Automatica as a full paper<br>
+[Nov 26, 2024] My paper titled ''Heuristic Learning for Co-Design Scheme of Optimal Sequential Attack'' has been accepted by Automatica as a full paper<br>
-[09/2024] I joined the Division of Systems Engineering at Boston University and work as a Postdoc [See website](https://www.bu.edu/eng/profile/xiaoyuo-luo/)<br>
+[Sep 1, 2024] I joined the Division of Systems Engineering at Boston University and work as a Postdoc [See website](https://www.bu.edu/eng/profile/xiaoyuo-luo/)<br>
-[06/2024] I obtained my Ph.D. degree at Shanghai Jiao Tong University<br>
+[Jun 30, 2024] I obtained my Ph.D. degree at Shanghai Jiao Tong University<br>
-[05/2024] I sucessfully defended my PhD thesis!
+[May 23, 2024] I sucessfully defended my PhD thesis!